Debate over which films are 'Christmas movies' continues to 'Die Hard'

 Breaking News Emails

-It's the most wonderful time of the year for cinephiles — the annual period when debate is renewed over whether or not films such as "Die Hard" and "Gremlins" deserve to be classified as Christmas movies.
+It's December, and that means it's time for the annual debate among movie lovers over whether films such as "Die Hard" and "Gremlins" deserve to be classified as Christmas movies.

-As far as "Die Hard" screenwriter Steven de Souza thinks, there shouldn't be any doubt: He co-wrote a script chock full of Christmas jokes and references, down to the "Season's Greetings" gift tape that Bruce Willis' heroic cop, John McClain, uses to hide his gun on his back in the climax.
+"Die Hard" screenwriter Steven de Souza thinks there shouldn't be any doubt: He co-wrote a script chock full of Christmas jokes and references, down to the "Season's Greetings" gift tape that Bruce Willis' heroic cop, John McClain, uses to hide his gun on his back in the climax.

-"I do get offended, because what is your benchmark?" de Souza said of the debate.

 He also pointed out that the entirety of the bad guys' siege of Nakatomi Plaza unfurls between Christmas Eve and the dawn of Christmas Day.
 That means far more of the movie takes place during the holiday than the supposed gold-standard of the genre, 1954's "White Christmas."